-Noise Reduction: Medical images often come with inherent noise.
+Noise reduction: Medical images often come with inherent noise.
 A denoising algorithm was applied to filter out such discrepancies, making the images clearer for the model.
-Data Augmentation: To bolster the dataset's size and diversity, augmentation techniques like rotation, flipping, and zooming were applied.
+Data Augmentation: To bolster the dataset’s size and diversity, augmentation techniques like rotation, flipping, and zooming were applied.
 This process aids in making the model more robust by presenting it with various versions of the same image.
-This table 2 provides a clear and concise overview of the preprocessing steps applied to the lung CT scan dataset, ensuring it's optimized for the deep learning models and the research's objectives.
-In conclusion, the dataset's meticulous curation and preprocessing have optimized it for the research's objective, aiming to pave the way for breakthroughs in automated lung cancer detection through deep learning and data transfer techniques.
+Table 2 provides a clear and concise overview of the preprocessing steps applied to the lung CT scan dataset, ensuring that it has been optimized for the deep learning models and the research’s objectives.
+In conclusion, the dataset's meticulous curation and preprocessing have optimized it for the research’s objective, aiming to pave the way for breakthroughs in automated lung cancer detection through deep learning and data transfer techniques.

 3.2.
-Deep Learning Architectures:
+Deep learning architectures

-While the term "Deep Learning" primarily refers to neural network architectures such as CNNs, RNNs, and their variants, the techniques you've mentioned - Linear Discriminant Analysis (LDA), t-Distributed Stochastic Neighbor Embedding (t-SNE), and Principal Component Analysis (PCA) - are dimensionality reduction or feature extraction methods often used in machine learning and details are listed in Table 3.
+While the term “Deep Learning” primarily refers to neural network architectures such as CNNs, RNNs, and their variants, the techniques you have mentioned—linear discriminant analysis (LDA), t-distributed stochastic neighbor embedding (t-SNE), and principal component analysis (PCA)—are dimensionality reduction or feature extraction methods often used in machine learning and the details are listed in Table 3.
 These methods can be integral in data preprocessing or for visualizing high-dimensional data.
 In the context of our work, these techniques have been employed to effectively reduce dimensionality and extract significant features from lung CT scan images for further processing.

-LDA aims to find a linear combination of features that best separate two or more classes in a dataset.
+The LDA aims to find a linear combination of features that best separate two or more classes in a dataset.
 The primary goal of LDA in our research is to maximize the distance between means of different lung cancer types while minimizing the scatter within each category.
 By transforming our high-dimensional data into a lower-dimensional space, LDA ensures that the classes are linearly separable to a great extent.

-t-SNE is a nonlinear dimensionality reduction technique well-suited for embedding high-dimensional data into a space of two or three dimensions, which can then be visualized in a scatter plot.
+t-SNE is a nonlinear dimensionality reduction technique well suited for embedding high-dimensional data into a space of two or three dimensions, which can then be visualized in a scatter plot.
 Specifically for our dataset, t-SNE aids in visualizing clusters or groups of CT scan images that have similar features.
 By representing our images in a 2D or 3D space, we can visually inspect the natural groupings or clusters of cancer types, aiding in understanding the data distribution.

 PCA is one of the most popular linear dimension reduction methods.
 By transforming the original variables to a new set of variables, the principal components, which are orthogonal (uncorrelated), and which reflect the maximum variance in the data, PCA can capture the most significant structures in the data.
 For our dataset, PCA is applied to reduce the dimensionality of the CT scan images while retaining as much variance as possible.

-Here's the tabulation of the aforementioned techniques:
+Table 3 provides the aforementioned techniques.

 Table 3.
-Deep Learning Architectures details
+Deep learning architecture details